Bukkkola/splunk-security-monitoring-lab/documentation/phase-2-log-ingestion.md

 Configure Splunk Enterprise to receive Windows security logs from the Splunk Universal Forwarder.

-## Steps Completed
+## Implementation Steps

-- Opened Splunk Settings.
+1. Logged in to Splunk Enterprise.
-- Navigated to **Forwarding and Receiving**.
+2. Navigated to **Settings > Forwarding and Receiving**.
+3. Selected **Configure Receiving**.
-- Configured a receiving port.
+4. Created a new receiving port.
-- Enabled TCP port **9997** for incoming data.
+5. Configured TCP port **9997**.
+6. Verified that the receiving port was enabled.

 ## Why Port 9997?